openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 LTI 1.3 and LTI Advantage Support
 ---------------------------------
-The optional xBlock xblock-lti-consumer has been updated to support LTI 1.3, as well as the Deep Linking (LTI-DL) and Assignments and Grades services (LTI-AGS) features of LTI Advantage.
+lti-consumer-xblock (also known as xblock-lti-consumer) has been updated to support LTI 1.3, as well as the Deep Linking (LTI-DL) and Assignments and Grades services (LTI-AGS) features of LTI Advantage.
 Note that this xBlock is not installed in Lilac by default.
-Information on installing and configuring xlblock-list-consumer can be found at https://github.com/edx/xblock-lti-consumer/blob/master/README.rst
+Information on configuring lti-consumer-xblock can be found at https://github.com/edx/xblock-lti-consumer/blob/master/README.rst

 Gradebook MFE
 -------------